JoshuaKoh/async-werewolf/roles.md

 * **NIGHT ACTIVITY:** Yes

 Each night, you may choose to leave town.
 You are back in time to participate in the next game day.
 On nights that you leave town, you are immune to all night actions targeting them, including kills and scans.
 You may not choose to leave town two nights in a row.
+If you are playing in a game with two villages, your role works completely differently.
+Each night you may switch which village you are in.
+You will travel from your "old village" to your "new village" If you inform the moderator of this BEFORE the EXECUTION Vote, the moderator will announce that you have left town at the beginning of the night phase, and you will be in the "new village" for all purposes of being targeted.
+If you inform the moderator of this DURING the NIGHT phase, the moderator will announce nothing, and you will be in the "old village" for all puposes of being targeted, but the next morning you will be in the new village.

 ## Troublemaker
 * **TEAM:** Village